+During facility construction, no construction or related activities shall take place before 7 A.M. or after 6 P.M., or on Sundays.

 Mechanical Equipment.
 To reduce the impact of additional noise on surrounding properties, any equipment necessary for cooling, ventilating, or otherwise related to operations of the data center or digital mining use, including power generators or other power supply equipment, shall be located within an enclosed building or structure.